Opposition to mui tsai: History

-During the early 1910s, Mui Tsai was discussed by British government officials and activists.
-They confirmed that the Mui Tsai system was a form of slavery.
+During the early 1910s, mui tsai was discussed by British government officials and activists.
+They confirmed that the mui tsai system was a form of slavery.
 After the 1911 revolution, the system was banned in China but this was never effectively enforced.
-In 1917, the Mui Tsai issue reemerged because of a legal case involving two Mui Tsai who had been kidnapped.
+In 1917, the mui tsai issue reemerged because of a legal case involving two mui tsai who had been kidnapped.
 A British member of Parliament who happened to be passing through town took the case to the Colonial Office.
 He questioned how slavery could not only be tolerated but could even be protected by law in the British Empire.

 In the 1920s and 1930s, there was an increased interest in social welfare.
-This led to the debates about prostitution and Mui Tsai.
+This led to the debates about prostitution and mui tsai.
 When the British occupied Hong Kong in 1841 (British Hong Kong), they proclaimed that the Chinese would be governed according to their own laws and customs.
-This had been the position of the colonial government on the question Anti-Mui Tsai groups pushed it to change.
-Chinese activists in Hong Kong, including Christians who were educated abroad, labor organizers, feminists and members of the Hong Kong Anti-Mui Tsai Society were involved in the debate of prostitution and Mui Tsai.
+This had been the position of the colonial government on the question anti-mui tsai groups pushed it to change.
+Chinese activists in Hong Kong, including Christians who were educated abroad, labor organizers, feminists and members of the Hong Kong Anti-Mui Tsai Society were involved in the debate of prostitution and mui tsai.

 Anti-Mui Tsai Campaign

-By 1920, a campaign against Mui Tsai was created by European missionaries and Christian Chinese.
+By 1920, a campaign against mui tsai was created by European missionaries and Christian Chinese.
 The Anti-Mui Tsai Campaign had three main differences from that of the 1880s.
 It focused more on the system itself rather than prostitution.
 This time, the campaign had help from different places: British women in Hong Kong, small groups of local Chinese members of Parliament in Britain, religious leaders, and international women's groups.
 The Colonial Office started to receive complaints from these groups.

 Anti-Mui Tsai Society

-In July 1921, there was a meeting held at the Tai Ping Theatre and The Society for the Protection of Mui Tsai was created by local elites.
+In July 1921, local elites held a meeting at the Tai Ping Theatre and created "The Society for the Protection of Mui Tsai".
 The Anti-Mui Tsai Society was formed after the meeting in opposition.
 The Anti-Mui Tsai Society wrote a manifesto following the meeting.
 The manifesto states that the system was injurious to public morality, it was subversive of righteousness, and it was damaging to the national body (dasun guoti).
 The manifesto mentioned that representatives of Europe and America had met in Berlin in 1885 and outlawed the slave trade.
 Therefore, it would be damaging to the Chinese national body to continue such trade within or outside the country.

 The Anti-Mui Tsai Society was dissatisfied with reform since it could not remove the root cause of the problem.
-Revelations by the Anti-Mui Tsai Society about the ongoing abuse of Mui Tsai caused international observers to become interested in the issue.
+Revelations by the Anti-Mui Tsai Society about the ongoing abuse of mui tsai caused international observers to become interested in the issue.
 They received backing from local groups such as the Young Women's Christian Association and was able to gain support from the foreign community and many labor unions.
 English secretary C.G.
 Anderson supported the society and helped by writing to the newspapers in Hong Kong and Britain.